veglos/veglos.github.io/gist-an-auth-microservice.md

----
-layout: post
-title:  "An Auth Microservice with Clean Architecture"
-categories:  example
-tags: aspnetcore dotnet c# microservice clean hexagonal architecture jwt
----
+From my blog at https://veglos.github.io/posts/dotnet-auth-microservice-with-clean-architecture/

-The code of this project is available at [https://github.com/veglos/dotnet-auth-microservice](https://github.com/veglos/dotnet-auth-microservice)
+The code of this project is available at https://github.com/veglos/dotnet-auth-microservice

 ## Table of contents